Ernesto Sirolli: Career

 Ernesto Sirolli began his career at an Italian foreign service NGO in Africa.
 In 1985, he founded the Sirolli Institute for International Enterprise Facilitation, to provide project implementation and Enterprise Facilitation training for organizations worldwide.

 Sirolli is the author of two books.
 Ripples from the Zambezi: passion, entrepreneurship, and the rebirth of local economies, first published in 1995 and re-edited in 1999.
 This book is listed as required reading for several university courses on business and sustainable development.
 His second book, titled How to start a business and ignite your life: a simple guide to combining business wisdom with passion, was published in 2012.

 Ernesto Sirolli is a visiting professor at the Curtin University Sustainability Policy Institute and an industry fellow at the University of Queensland Centre for Social Responsibility in Mining.

 As a public speaker, Ernesto Sirolli gained international attention in 2012 with his TEDx talk "Shut Up and Listen".
-The presentation received over 3 million views and was included in TED's founder´s book "TED Talks: The Official TED Guide to Public Speaking".
+The presentation received over 3 million views and was included in Chris Anderson's book "TED Talks: The Official TED Guide to Public Speaking".
 Sirolli has also spoken at NPR radio, SDPB radio, and at several other TEDx conferences.

 In 2016, Ernesto Sirolli received The IOEE International Lifetime Achievement Award for Entrepreneurship Education at the House of Lords in London.